raghavachowdary002/Cloud-Computing-Project/README.md

 **Perform Deserialization:** When the message from Queue is received, deserialization is performed, and the code gets triggered.
 The process of deserialization is needed here .Download input file from blob storage: Once the code gets triggered it will start downloading the input file from the Azure blob storage.

 **Run the testcases of Serialization of Spatial Pooler:** Since the required input file has already been downloaded the testcases should successfully executed taking that input as an argument.Download first output file from blob storage: The output file will be downloaded in order to subsequently check if it works with the deserializer function of spatial pooler and recreate the same spatial pooler object.

+**Use the downloaded file in Spatial Pooler Deserialization function:** The downloaded file will be fed to deserializer function.
+Same instance of Spatial Pooler will be recreated.

+**Upload Result/Output file to table and blob storage:** The output of the testcases will be uploaded to both table and blob storage.

+**Delete message from Queue:** At last the queue message which we sent earlier to trigger the training process will be deleted.